Locations:

 What is oligohydramnios?

-Oligohydramnios occurs during pregnancy when your amniotic fluid is lower than expected for your baby’s gestational age.
-Amniotic fluid is a water-like fluid that surrounds your baby in your uterus.
-It protects your baby from infection and umbilical cord compression and cushions their movements while they’re in your uterus.
-Amniotic fluid also helps develop your baby’s digestive and respiratory system, as well as regulates their temperature.
+Oligohydramnios is a condition during pregnancy when your amniotic fluid is lower than it should be.
+Amniotic fluid is a water-like fluid that surrounds a fetus during pregnancy.
+It protects it from infection and umbilical cord compression and cushions their movements.
+Amniotic fluid also helps develop a fetus’ digestive and respiratory system, as well as regulate its temperature.

 Advertisement